Louisomeg/Louisomeg/README.md

 # Louis Mensah Portfolio

 I'm an undergraduate student in Cybersecurity.
-Below are some projects I've worked on.
+Below are some projects I am working on.

 ## Projects